kenechiaugustine/Justdownloads4u_server/README.md

 # Social Media Video Downloader - Backend

 This is the backend server for the Social Media Video Downloader application.
-It is built with Python using the Flask micro-framework and leverages the powerful `yt-dlp` library to fetch metadata and stream video content from various social media platforms.
+It has been modernized to use **FastAPI**, offering high performance, automatic API documentation, and asynchronous capabilities.
+It leverages the powerful `yt-dlp` library to fetch metadata and stream video content from various social media platforms.

 ## Features